Lefschetz decompositions of Kudla-Millson theta functions: Introduction

 where we denote by~$\ast$ the variable of integration in~$\HH_\genus$.

 In Section~\ref{sec;adelicspcy} of this paper we also provide criteria on~$L$ so that the codimension~$g$ special cycles arising from~$L$ span~$H^{\genus,\genus}(X)$.
-This is deduced by means of the Noether--Lefschetz Conjecture, proved in~\cite{noetherlefconj}, and a study of the irreducible components of special cycles.
+Note that this does not immediately follow from~\cite{noetherlefconj}, due to a small inaccuracy of~\cite[Remark~$2.4$]{noetherlefconj}; see Remark~\ref{rem;BLMMhasimprecision} for details.
+We correct it with a careful study of the irreducible components of adelic special cycles.